testingisdocumenting/webtau/webtau-docs/webtau/REST/documentation.md

 :include-file: examples/rest/restPost.groovy {commentsType: "inline"}

 An `employee-get` directory will be created with request and response json files.
 By default, the directory will be created in the current working directory.
-To change it add `docPath` to your `test.cfg` file.
+To change it add `docPath` to your `webtau.cfg` file.

-:include-file: examples/rest/springboot/test.cfg {title: "test.cfg"}
+:include-file: examples/rest/springboot/webtau.cfg {title: "webtau.cfg"}

 # Document REST calls